Simon-CR/scr-pki/docs/VAULT_UNSEAL.md

 ---

-## Option 4: Cloud KMS Auto-Unseal
+## Option 5: Cloud KMS Auto-Unseal

 This option uses a cloud Key Management Service to automatically unseal Vault.
 The master key is encrypted by the cloud KMS, so Vault can unseal itself without storing keys locally.

+> 💡 **Tip**: You can also configure Cloud KMS auto-unseal via the Web UI (Option 3) without modifying any configuration files.

 ### Supported Cloud Providers